Skip to navigation Skip to content

 4

-Bachelor degree and the Masters degree are both approved courses + Read more ...
+Bachelors degree and the masters degree are both approved courses + Read more ...

 ABSTUDY customers can receive different rates of Living Allowance for the Bachelor degree (undergraduate component) and the Masters component.
 It is, therefore, necessary for coding on the Education Course Details (EDC) screen to display the 2 separate components.
 This will ensure the higher Masters rate of Living Allowance is paid from the start of the Masters component.